 This has been effectively employed by one of Azhagi's corporate users whose Managing Director does not know to read Tamil but greatly interested in reading correspondences in Tamil, Tamil literature, Bharathiar poems etc. Film scriptwriters also find this to their great advantage as they can easily print out and give copies of their scripts in both Tamil and transliterated English.
 The transliterated English copy is used by actors and technicians who do not know to read Tamil.
 Astrologers too find this effective for certain needs of them.

 - For people (particularly those from other states of India) in need of learning Tamil, there is no greater gift than DST.
 They can, not only learn Tamil, but in due course teach Tamil to other needy ones too!!!
-With voice-enabled Azhagi in the offing, it will be a double-treat to them and also a great aid to people who are sight-impaired.

 - Since 2 screens are available, ANY existing transliterated English texts (say one's poems, lyrics, list of names etc.) can be pasted on to the top screen and got in Tamil in the bottom screen in quick time.